-Subjective tinnitus is a common hearing disorder with a potentially devastating impact on the Quality of Life, characterized by sound perception in the absence of an acoustic stimulus.
+Subjective tinnitus is a common hearing disorder with a potentially devastating impact on the quality of life (QoL), characterized by sound perception in the absence of an acoustic stimulus.

-Objective Tinnitus (Pulsatile Tinnitus) is an internal sound that usually has the same rate as the heart.
-This is easily checked by feeling the pulse at the same time as listening to the tinnitus.
+Objective tinnitus (pulsatile tinnitus) is an internal sound that usually has the same rate as the heart.
+This form of tinnitus is easily found by feeling the pulse at the same time as listening to the tinnitus.

 Pulsatile tinnitus is due to a change in blood flow in the vessels near the ear or to a change in awareness of that blood flow.
 The involved vessels include the large arteries and veins in the neck and base of the skull and smaller ones in the ear itself.

 Hearing loss can be temporary, slow developing, temporary, a person may be Hard of Hearing (HoH) with some level of sound, or complete hearing loss/deafness can have a seemingly increase in volume or annoyance as a result of: